lidgnulinux/stagen/README.md

 ## Dependency.

-TinyWay has dependency on wlroots library, check on wlroots [0.17.1](https://gitlab.freedesktop.org/wlroots/wlroots/-/releases/0.17.1).
+Stagen has dependency on wlroots library, check on wlroots [0.17.1](https://gitlab.freedesktop.org/wlroots/wlroots/-/releases/0.17.1).
 We will also make a branch which follow the latest development of wlroots.

 ## How to *build*, *install* and *run*.